Carbon Price

 China

-The China Emission Allowance (CEA) prices for January averaged at RMB 95.39 per tonne, down 4.3% from the previous month.
-This decline was in line with market expectations following a drop in compliance-driven demand in the earlier period.
+The China Emission Allowance (CEA) prices for February averaged at RMB 91.77 per tonne, down 3.15% from the previous month.

 China's national emissions trading scheme (ETS) has begun operating on a trading platform using Carbon Emission Allowances (CEAs) as the unit since July 2021.
 It can be conducted through one-way bidding, listing agreement transactions and block agreement